getodk/docs/collect-settings.rst

 The JSON object isn't encrypted but is compressed using `zlib <http://www.zlib.net/manual.html>`_ before encoding into QRCode.
 Therefore the creation process can be summarized as follows:

-1) Write a JSON object containing the changed settings in form of structure as written above.
+1) Write a JSON object containing the changed settings with a structure as shown above.
 2) Compress it using zlib.
 3) Encode into QR code.

 After you finish generating the QR code, you can transfer it to your device and then import it by clicking on :guilabel:`Select Code from SD Card`  option.

-List of keys for all the settings
+List of keys for all settings
-"""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""

-Following is the list of all keys and the set of values they can take:
+Following is the list of keys for all settings and the set of values they can take:

 .. code-block:: javascript